-As required by the Every Student Succeeds Act, the Principal will work with the staff to ensure that all students have full access to the curriculum and that each subgroup in the Charter School will be making meaningful progress toward meeting grade level standards and objectives, and that all core teachers will be properly credentialed.
-The Principal and faculty will be accountable for academic achievement of the students at CWC 5.
-The Principal will be ultimately responsible for meeting target goals, and will be held accountable by the Executive Director or designee and Board of Directors.
+As required by the Every Student Succeeds Act, the Principal works with the staff to ensure that all students have full access to the curriculum and that each subgroup in the Charter School will be making meaningful progress toward meeting grade level standards and objectives, and that all core teachers are properly credentialed.
+The Principal and faculty are accountable for academic achievement of the students Hollywood at CWC Hollywood.
+The Principal is ultimately responsible for meeting target goals, and is held accountable by the Executive Director or designee and Board of Directors.

-To meet the accountability targets, school leaders will guide CWC 5 teachers in examining and analyzing pupil outcomes regularly.
-During the beginning of the school year, teachers will participate in a professional development institute, which will give them the opportunity to analyze data from the previous school year and review report cards.
-When state testing data arrives, teachers will review the data and reflect on their teaching methodologies.
-Teachers also will engage in vertical articulation with one another.
-Throughout the school year, students will be assessed regularly and student results will be examined and discussed in grade level teams in order to determine if curriculum modifications will be necessary.
+To meet the accountability targets, school leaders guide CWC Hollywood teachers in examining and analyzing pupil outcomes regularly.
+During the beginning of the school year, teachers participate in a professional development institute, which gives them the opportunity to analyze data from the previous school year and review report cards.
+When state testing data arrives, teachers review the data and reflect on their teaching methodologies.
+Teachers also engage in vertical articulation with one another.
+Throughout the school year, students are assessed regularly and student results are examined and discussed in grade level teams in order to determine if curriculum modifications are necessary.